FarronF/limerick-council-meetings/meetings/2020/01/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th November 2019.md

 Circulated, report of the A/Director, Economic Development, dated 20th November, 2019, in

-relation to the proposed signing of a Memorandum of Understanding with the Land Development--- 13
+relation to the proposed signing of a Memorandum of Understanding with the Land Development
+---
+13

 Agency and other landowners for the delivery of a Master Planning Framework on lands around